 Reconciling Grief and Holiday Cheer

-Grieving is a difficult process at any time, but the holidays can be a particularly trying setting for people dealing with the impending death of a loved one.
+Grieving is a difficult process at any time, but the holidays can be a particularly trying time for people who are dealing with the impending death of a loved one.
 There is a lot of pressure during this time of year to be upbeat, generous, social and gracious.
-Caregivers can feel torn between wanting to enjoy a final holiday with their loved ones and mourning the loss they know is coming.
+Caregivers can feel torn between wanting to enjoy a final holiday with their loved ones and dreading the death they know is coming.

-Steve Barlam, MSW, LCSW, CMC, chief professional officer and co-founder of LivHOME in-home care, says that, despite the stereotypical cheer that is supposed to accompany this time of year, the holidays can be fraught.
+Steven Barlam, MSW, LCSW, CMC, chief executive officer at JFS Care in Los Angeles, says that, despite the stereotypical cheer that is supposed to accompany this time of year, the holidays can be fraught.
 “This is a season that heightens one’s sense of loss,” he explains.

 For the elderly, the holidays often bring forth memories of loved ones who have already passed away.
 For caregivers and younger family members, spending the holidays in the presence of an ailing senior can intensify their sense of impending loss.
 They know that future celebrations will never be the same.
 However, being a part of a senior’s final holiday celebration, while at times painful, can turn out to be a gift in disguise for family members—if they’re willing to accept some unpleasant realities.